Home > Analyses > Technology > Nokia Oyj

 Threats

-- Rapid technological changes and innovation risks
+- Rapid technological changes requiring constant innovation

-- Geopolitical tensions affecting supply chains
+- Regulatory risks and geopolitical tensions affecting supply chains

-Stock Analysis
+Stock Price Action Analysis

 Trend Analysis